Rational cohomology of toric diagrams: Cohen-Macaulay torus actions on -diagrams

-In this section we recall the notion and criteria of Cohen-Macaulayness for a~$T$-space~$X$.
+In this section we prove a new criterion of Cohen-Macaulayness for the homotopy colimit of a~$T$-diagram~$D$ over any CW poset~$\Pp$.
 This notion is a generalization of equivariant formality property for torus actions without fixed points~\cite{go-to-10}.
-After that, we provide with a criterion of Cohen-Macaulayness and derive implications of such property for ordinary and equivariant cohomology for Cohen-Macaulay (over~$\Q$)~$T$-action on the homotopy colimit of a~$T$-diagram~$D$ over~$C$, provided that~$C^{op}$ is a homology manifold.
+We compute the bigraded Betti numbers under Cohen-Macaulayness assumption.